 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

-History comes alive for us every day, starting with our warmup in the town of Citadella with its beautifully-preserved village center and defensive walls that catapult us back to the Middle Ages.
+History comes alive for us every day, starting with our warmup ride in the town of Cittadella, where the exquisitely preserved village center and fortified walls transport us seamlessly back to the Middle Ages.
 From there, the battles and the implications of WWI are palpable in Bassano del Grappa, Asolo and crossing the Piave River.
-Hemingway, during his days as an ambulance driver in the war, spent many days in Bassano and his time there served as an inspiration for his novel, A Farewell to Arms.
+Hemingway, during his days as an ambulance driver during the war, spent many days in Bassano.
+His time there served as an inspiration for his novel, “A Farewell to Arms.”

 As we enter the Conegliano-Valdobbiadene Superiore Prosecco winemaking area, we learn about the ancient origins of wine making, and how the reputation and qualities of the wine have evolved throughout the centuries.
 Then, there is the mighty influence of the Republic of Venice (697–1797).
-While the towns we visit might very well predate Roman times, the Venetians are the ones who left their mark, from architecture to cuisine to customs.
+While the towns we visit might very well predate Roman times, the Venetians are the ones who left their mark, from architecture to cuisine to local traditions.

 Relevant blog: Prosecco: Top Quality Wines and Rides